XueXinping18/ids_706/README.md

 ![Fail to load image](./7.png)

 Reasoning: Window functions calculate ranking and prior totals.

 Interpretation: Ava leads spending, followed by Liam and Isla, with previous totals visible for comparison.

-Notes / Pitfalls.

-* SQLite supports window functions (3.25+).
-Ensure version.

-* Use DENSE_RANK if you prefer no gaps in ranking.

 ---